falsandtru/clientchannel/README.md

 A schema is defined by properties of objects made by the registered factory function.
 Property names having underscore(`_`) prefix or postfix will be excluded from schema.
-Property values of linked objects will be stored by update.
+Property values of linked objects will be stored by updates.
 Linked objects will be updated automatically when a linked object is updated on another thread(tab).

 ```ts